Chemical engineers design, develop and operate equipment and processes used to manufacture chemicals and products.

 Chemical engineers may do some or all of the following:

-- research and develop or improve designs for factory processes, including chemical processes such as those used to remove impurities in water or fuels
+- research and develop or improve designs for factory chemical processes

-- research and develop new materials and procedures to help make production processes more efficient
+- research and develop new materials and procedures to make production processes more efficient

 - select materials and equipment to be used in factory processes